 - Withdrawal after 25% of the term – no refund

-- Health & Dental fees are fully refundable up to 30 calendar days from start of the program.
+- Health and dental fees are fully refundable up to 30 calendar days from start of the program.

 A student receiving permission to move from one full-time funded program within the College to another will have the unused portion of their program/student fees credited toward the fees for the new program.
-This does not include requests for a transfer of funds from full-time funded programs to Continuing Education or Distance Education Programs.
+This does not include requests for a transfer of funds from full-time funded programs to Continuing Education or Online Education programs.

 Applying For Refund/Withdrawal

 Students, who choose to withdraw from their program of studies, including those who choose not to return for an upcoming term, are responsible for the submission of a completed Withdrawal Form for Students in Full Time Programs to one of our Student Service Centres: D101, Notre Dame Campus, or P104, Roblin Centre, Exchange District Campus.